fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 ### Opt-out messaging

-In the initical Campaign application to The Campaign Registry, Microsoft will provide a generic campaign sample message, opt-in, opt-out, and help message.
+In the initial Campaign application to The Campaign Registry, Microsoft will provide a generic campaign sample message, opt-in, opt-out, and help message.
 The default message that will be provided to The Campaign Registry (and first time recipients of Teams SMS messages) is as follows:

 *"Hello, a user of Microsoft Teams sent you this message.
 If you don't want to get messages from this user anymore, reply STOP.
 To learn more about how to use messaging in Microsoft Teams, reply HELP."*

 If a recipient responds with "STOP", all following messages from the Teams user's number will be blocked to that recipient.

-If a recipient responds with "HELP", the recipient will be offered a url to a website of your discretion.
+If a recipient responds with "HELP", the recipient will be offered resources that you provide.
+Expected resources can be a website, email address, and telephone number.

 ### Building a campaign with more than 49 SMS-enabled numbers